 She grins at him.
-"All right, Sam Jackson," she stresses his name subtly, like its their own inside joke.
+"All right, Sam Jackson," she stresses his name subtly, like it's their own inside joke.
 He kinda likes it.
-"Would you like for me to help you narrow it down?"
+"You want help narrowing it down?"

 She is rapidly becoming his favorite person in the world.
 "Oh please," he says in relief.

 Her eyes crinkle at the corners.
-"Well, then.
+"Okay.
 We've got plenty of lunch specials here, and obviously I'm obligated to tell you that they're all fantastic."
-She gestures at the menu expansively, and after a moment whispers confidentially, "They're actually not."
+She gestures at the menu expansively with her pen, and after a moment whispers confidentially, "They're really not."

 He finds himself enjoying this.
-"I'm not willing to settle for anything less than fantastic," he says seriously.
+"I'm not willing to settle for anything less than fantastic," he says gravely.
 "What are my options?"

-Her grin widens.
-"Today you have two.
+Her smile widens.
+"Today you got two.
 Local favorite, our famous chicken sandwich.
 My favorite, spicy hot buffalo wings.
 Especially good if you're hungry," she adds as she looks down at him.
-"Whatever you choose, both are extremely fantastic."
+"But both are extremely fantastic."

 "I, uh…" The newly-named Not-a-Zombie stares at the menu for a couple more seconds, then gives up.
-"All right, you convinced me."
+"All right, you convinced me.
+Go for it."
 He leans back happily, decision made, and hands her the menu.

-She takes it perplexedly, then prompts, "So?
-What do you want?"
+She takes it perplexedly, then prompts, "So, what will it be?"

 "Sandwich, buffalo wings," he says.
 "You know.
-What you said."
+Those fantastic things."

 She blinks.
-"You mean both - both of them?"
+"You mean - you want both of them?"

 She shakes her head, looking amused again.
-"Whatever you say," she says, making a note on her little notepad.
-"Would you like anything else with that?"
+"All right," she says dubiously, eyebrows lifted as she makes a note on her little notepad.
+"Well, would you like anything else with that?"

 Curly fries are the shit, Not-a-Zombie (aka Sam Jackson) decides.
 And if curly fries are the shit, then barbecue sauce is definitely… okay, not going there.